Ham and Tomato Frittata

 My Take on an Italian Breakfast

-Frittatas are the Italian version of an omelette, but instead of being fully cooked in a pan on the stove, you pop it in the oven to finish it off and give the crust a nice golden brown color.
+Frittatas are the Italian version of an omelet.
+Instead of being fully cooked in a pan on the stove, however, they are popped into the oven at the end to give the crust a nice golden brown color.

-My son is picky when it comes to tomatoes; if they're raw or not cooked enough, forget about giving them to him.
+My son is picky when it comes to tomatoes; if they're raw or not cooked enough, I can forget about serving them to him.
 I crossed my fingers when I served him this frittata.
 He ate it—so I saved the recipe.

 - 12 eggs